 Arizona State University Polytechnic Academic District

-Lake Flato demonstrated a sophisticated understanding of academic programming requirements and they delivered an inspired solution of architectural design, landscape and materials that was carefully calibrated to meet the project site…Ron McCoy, FAIA
+Lake Flato demonstrated a sophisticated understanding of academic programming requirements and they delivered an inspired solution of architectural design, landscape, and materials that was carefully calibrated to meet the project site.Ron McCoy, FAIA

-Former University Architect for Arizona State University
+Former University Architect, Arizona State University

 Arizona State University Polytechnic Academic District